gettypubs/keepitmoving/content/keynotes/2-Caianiello.md

 In the Tanner Lectures on Human Values at the Cambridge University in 1990, Eco looked back on *The Open Work* and commented:

-> When those pages were written, my readers mainly focused on the ‘open’ side of the whole business, underestimating the fact that the open-ended reading I was supporting was an activity elicited by (and aiming at interpreting) a work. . . .
-I have the impression that, in the course of the last decades, the rights of the interpreters have been overstressed ({{<q-cite "Eco 1990" "143">}}).
+> When those pages were written, my readers mainly focused on the ‘open’ side of the whole business, underestimating the fact that the open-ended reading I was supporting was an activity elicited by (and aiming at interpreting) a work.… I have the impression that, in the course of the last decades, the rights of the interpreters have been overstressed ({{<q-cite "Eco 1990" "143">}}).

 Eco drew a distinction between interpretation and “overinterpretation.”
 According to him, it is the task of the interpreter to formulate a “conjecture” about the “intention of the work.”
 An overinterpretation is an interpretation that does not consider what the work suggests independently of the author’s intention and the interpreter’s pragmatic purposes.
 An overinterpretation assigns to the work meanings that are not supported by a consistent analysis based on “economical” criteria ({{<q-cite "Eco 1990" "162–82">}}).